Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Introduction

 One could also speculate the more ambitious form without the restriction on deformation type.
 In the case of K3 surfaces, Conjecture \ref{conj:fin-ns} has been confirmed for K3 surfaces of CM type by Orr--Skorobogatov in \cite[Corollary B.1]{OrrSkorobogatov}.
 In fact, they proved the following stronger result \cite[Theorem B]{OrrSkorobogatov}:

 \begin{theorem}[Orr--Skorobogatov] There are only finitely many geometric isomorphism classes of K3 surfaces of CM type which can be defined over a number field of a given degree. \end{theorem}

-As another application of the uniform Kuga--Satake construction, our second main result generalizes Theorem \ref{thm:OrrSkoro} to hyper-K\"ahler varieties of CM type.
+As another application of the uniform Kuga--Satake construction, our second main result generalizes Theorem \ref{thm:OrrSkoro} to hyper-Kähler varieties of CM type.

-\begin{theorem} Let $d$ be a positive integer and $M$ a fixed deformation type of hyper-K\"ahler varieties with $b_2 \geq 4$.
-Then there are only finitely many geometrically birational equivalence classes of hyper-K\"ahler varieties of CM type and of deformation type $M$ which can be defined over a number field of degree $\leq d$.
-When $b_2\geq 5$, there are only finitely many geometric isomorphism classes of hyper-K\"ahler varieties of CM type and of deformation type $M$ which can be defined over a number field of degree $\leq d$. \end{theorem} Note that (geometrically) birational transformations preserve the (geometric) Picard lattice.
-In particular, Conjecture \ref{conj:fin-ns} holds for hyper-K\"ahler varieties of CM type:
+\begin{theorem} Let $d$ be a positive integer and $M$ a fixed deformation type of hyper-Kähler varieties with $b_2 \geq 4$.
+Then there are only finitely many geometrically birational equivalence classes of hyper-Kähler varieties of CM type and of deformation type $M$ which can be defined over a number field of degree $\leq d$.
+When $b_2\geq 5$, there are only finitely many geometric isomorphism classes of hyper-Kähler varieties of CM type and of deformation type $M$ which can be defined over a number field of degree $\leq d$. \end{theorem} Note that (geometrically) birational transformations preserve the (geometric) Picard lattice.
+In particular, Conjecture \ref{conj:fin-ns} holds for hyper-Kähler varieties of CM type:

-\begin{corollary} Let $d$ be a positive integer and $M$ a fixed deformation type of hyper-K\"ahler varieties with $b_2 \geq 4$.
-There are only finitely many isometry classes of the geometric Picard lattices of hyper-K\"ahler varieties of CM type and of deformation type $M$ which can be defined over a number field of degree $\leq d$. \end{corollary}
+\begin{corollary} Let $d$ be a positive integer and $M$ a fixed deformation type of hyper-Kähler varieties with $b_2 \geq 4$.
+There are only finitely many isometry classes of the geometric Picard lattices of hyper-Kähler varieties of CM type and of deformation type $M$ which can be defined over a number field of degree $\leq d$. \end{corollary}

-As a consequence, we get the uniform boundedness of Brauer groups for hyper-K\"ahler varieties of CM type.
+As a consequence, we get the uniform boundedness of Brauer groups for hyper-Kähler varieties of CM type.

-\begin{corollary} Fix a deformation type $M$ of hyper-K\"ahler varieties with $b_2 \geq 4$.
+\begin{corollary} Fix a deformation type $M$ of hyper-Kähler varieties with $b_2 \geq 4$.
 For any positive integer $d$, there exists a constant $N$ such that